 These are gregarious birds that are found in small and medium-sized flocks, though larger flocks of 1,000 ducks or more have been noted.
 Black-bellied whistling-ducks perch high in trees, often over water, and will forage at night, calling and whistling as they fly to good foraging areas.
 They graze easily on the ground, and when in shallow water, will tip up to dabble for vegetation and seeds.

 These ducks are monogamous and mate for life.
 The female generally selects the nesting cavity, though there is very little nesting material and the plain white eggs are laid directly on the floor of the cavity.
-Nesting cavities are generally 8-30 feet above the ground in dead trees or nesting boxes, though these ducks will occasionally nest on the ground under a heavy clump of grasses or weeds.
+Nesting cavities are generally 8 to 30 feet above the ground in dead trees or nesting boxes, though these ducks will occasionally nest on the ground under a heavy clump of grasses or weeds.

-Attracting Black-Bellied Whistling-Ducks:
+Attracting Black-Bellied Whistling-Ducks

 While these ducks are not common in backyards, they will use duck nesting boxes or snags that have been preserved as suitable nest sites within their range if there is suitable habitat nearby.
 Providing a ground feeding area with cracked corn or millet can also attract these ducks.

-These ducks are not considered threatened or endangered, and in some areas there are regulated hunting seasons that include black-bellied whistling-ducks.
+These ducks are not considered threatened or endangered, and in some areas, there are regulated hunting seasons that include black-bellied whistling-ducks.
 Large flocks of these ducks can damage agricultural fields and affect crop production, and the birds may occasionally be persecuted because of that damage.
 These birds are also susceptible to lead poisoning from discarded fishing sinkers, and fishing line tangles can be a serious threat in roosting and nesting areas.